sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

     8. Arbitrary Keyword Arguments
     9. Default Parameter Value
     10. Passing a List as an Argument
-    11. Return Values
+    11. Returning Values
-    12. The Pass Statement
+    12. Pass Statement
     13. Recursion
          1. Advantages of Recursion
          2. Disadvantages of Recursion